International Fund for Metropolises

 Apply

-The deadline to submit an application is Wednesday the 13th of August 2025.
-For any questions, please email care@metropolis.org.
+The deadline to submit an application was Wednesday the 13th of August 2025.
+Stay informed about upcoming editions of the fund.

 About the first edition of the call